 Prior to Admission 1) CSS PROFILE

-The CSS PROFILE, a universal application widely used by many private colleges, is available online, beginning each year in early fall, at www.collegeboard.com/profile
+The CSS PROFILE, an application widely used by many private colleges, is available online, beginning each year in early fall, at www.collegeboard.com/profile

 your submitted data until December 1.
 Early applicants need not be concerned about this delay so long as the acknowledgment from the College Board indicates that Colgate will be among the colleges to receive the application.
 Noncustodial PROFILE (if applicable)